Friday, January 25, 2013

 The Mis-Educated Negro

-As the class read the assigned chapters and we discussed them I was struck by the fact that we have not understood the powerful message contained within its pages.
-The thesis of Dr. Woodson's book is that Negro’s of his day were being culturally indoctrinated, rather than taught, in American schools or not taking advantage of education period.
-This conditioning, he claims, causes African Americans to become dependent and to seek out inferior places in the greater society of which they are a part.
-This assertion is clearly evident nearly eighty-years later.
+Today, I am struck by the fact that we have not understood the potent message left for us.
+The thesis of Dr. Woodson’s book is that Negroes of his day were being culturally indoctrinated rather than taught in American schools; actually, not even given the advantage of education.
+This conditioning, he claims, causes African Americans to become dependent, seeking out inferior places in the greater society of which they are a part.
+This assertion is clearly evident – nearly eighty years later.

 He challenged his readers to become empowered by doing for themselves, regardless of what they were taught: “History shows that it does not matter who is in power… those who have not learned to do for themselves and have to depend solely on others never obtain any more rights or privileges in the end than they did in the beginning.”

-Today with all the advantages concerning educational opportunities, business exposure, and social networking we are in the best position to succeed than at any time in our history.
-So the question is “why are we not networking and doing business with each other?”
-Every other ethnic community takes advantage these options to strengthen and empower themselves - while robbing our communities in the process.
-We will let anybody setup shop in our communities and take our money.
+Today with all the advantages concerning educational opportunities, business exposure, social networking, and a president who looks like us; we are in the best position to succeed than at any time in our history.
+So the obvious question is “why are we not?”
+Every other ethnic community takes advantage of their options to strengthen and empower their communities while, sadly, robbing our communities in the process.
+We will let anybody set up shop in our communities and take our money.

-My point is: we must learn to do business with each other in order to gain wealth by keeping the money in our community.
-Some say we spend TRILLION’S annually and nearly all of it leaves our community within 15 minutes.
-Let me remind you that the definition of insanity is to continue to do the same thing and expect a different result.
-We can change the world but first we must change ourselves.
+My point is: We must learn to do business with each other in order to gain wealth by keeping our money in our communities.
+Some say we spend trillions annually and nearly all of it leaves our community within 15 minutes.
+Let me remind you that the definition of insanity is to continue to do the same things and expect different results.
+We can change the world, but first we must change ourselves.

 Here is a quote from the “The Mis-Education of the Negro”: